 In carrying out the plans outlined in the foregoing article, we will not be deterred by the possibility of being involved in a war with England and America.

-Tripartite Pact at this time.
+the Tripartite Pact at this time.
 Such a response to the

 However, Konoe could not bring himself to reverse policy so

+credibility.
 Instead, the Japanese set themselves on a collision